yuvilio/frontend-lab/README.md

 frontend-lab
 ============

-A gulp setup to test out ideas and learn front-end techniques. gulp init ... code ...
+A gulp setup to test out ideas and learn front-end techniques.
+Initialize small example, have gulp watch it and code to your heart's content.
+Rinse and repeat.

 ## The need